Balachaur: Villages

-Taunsa is located on mohali phagwara highway and is surrounded by plethora of pharmaceutical companies, namely Sun Pharma, Centrient, Health Caps and many more.
+Taunsa is located on the mohali phagwara highway and is surrounded by a plethora of pharmaceutical companies, namely Sun Pharma, Centrient, Health Caps and many more.
 This village provides residence to many employees working in these firms; most of the labor comes from the states of Uttar Pradesh and Bihar.
 The market of Taunsa is well known by the neighbouring villages such as Rel majra, Banah, Tajowal, Majran Jattan.